Ringgold Guardsman overcomes adversity and joins COVID-19 mission

-Spc.
-Megan Losh, a military police officer with Cleveland’s 252nd Military Police Company, reviews COVID-19 vaccination supplies for a mobile vaccination event in Jasper.
-Losh joined the Tennessee National Guard’s COVID-19 task force in February 2021.
-(Photo by Sgt.
-Finis L. Dailey, III)
+JASPER, Tenn. – Spc.
+Meghan Losh, a military police officer with Cleveland’s 252nd Military Police Company, has participated in the Tennessee National Guard’s COVID-19 mission since February 2021.
+A resident of Ringgold, Georgia, Losh’s National Guard career almost ended before it got started.

+Losh began Basic Combat Training in July 2019.
+Two months later, she suffered a broken right foot during a training march.

+“A lot of people would have taken a medical discharge after an injury like mine,” said Losh.
+“I was determined to push through and graduate.”

 |Date Taken: